rijumone/PHPCMS/picocms/content/sorting_algos_bubble.md

 ### Step XIII:

 We start at the beginning.
-Note that we need to check only the first two elements, we can skip the last three.
+Note that we need to check only the first two items, we can skip the last three.

 No changes.